viamrobotics/docs/docs/how-tos/deploy-ml.md

 If the results exceed the confidence threshold, the **Run model** section shows a label and the responding confidence threshold.

 When satisfied that your ML model is working well, continue to [deploy an ML model](#deploy-an-ml-model).
-If the vision service is not matching reliably, you will need to adjust your ML model by consider adding and labelling more images in your dataset.
+If the vision service is not detecting or classifying reliably, you will need to adjust your ML model by consider adding and labelling more images in your dataset.

 Ideally, you want your ML model to be able to identify objects with a high level of confidence, which is dependent on a robust source dataset.